 A Will may also have been left with a courthouse for safekeeping.
 To find out if the deceased did this you can search the Wills and Estates Registry by sending a letter with the deceased person's full name, last known place of residence and date of death.
 There is a fee for a search that must be sent in with the request.

-Sometimes people who are close to the deceased know there was a Will but have not had the opportunity to view the Will.
-You may not be sure who has the Will or you may know who has the Will but haven't been allowed to see it.
 If you think someone has the Will you can serve notice on that person to appear in Court.
 The Court can order them to produce the Will.
 If the person does not have the Will, they can be required to state under oath that the Will is not and was never in their possession.
 They can also be required to give any information they have about where the Will is located.

 Challenging a Will